 There's always the temptation to treat our dog's likely mini-human beings.
-Unfortunately, there are quite a few things that we take for granted which aren't exactly good for them.
-If you want to keep your loveable pooch in the best of health, then it's a good idea to check out the list below.
+Unfortunately, there are quite a few things we take for granted that aren't exactly good for them.
+If you want to keep your loveable puppy in the best of health, then it's a good idea to check out the list below.

 Chocolate is Bad

-How many dog owners sneak their best friend a little chocolate treat now and again.
-The truth is that it contains substances such as caffeine and theobromine which aren't good for the canine gut.
-If you want to keep your dog in tip-top condition, then avoid the chocolate treats – especially dark chocolate – no matter how much they want to gobble it up.
+How many dog owners sneak their best friend a little chocolate treat now and again?
+It contains substances such as caffeine and theobromine, which aren't good for the canine gut.
+If you want to keep your dog in tip-top condition, avoid the chocolate treats – especially dark chocolate – no matter how much they want to gobble it up.

 Dogs and Alcohol

-Okay, we all know that we shouldn't be giving our animals a quick slurp of beer or wine but it's surprising how many pet owners do.
-It can seem like fun but it can cause stomach problems, difficulty breathing and, in extreme circumstances, even death.
+Okay, we all know we shouldn't give our animals a quick slurp of beer or wine, but it's surprising how many pet owners do.
+It can seem fun but can cause stomach problems, difficulty breathing, and, in extreme circumstances, even death.
 The smaller your dog is, the more likely it is to suffer adverse effects, so don't leave your alcoholic drinks lying around where they can get at them.
-Other drinks you may leave around, such as coffee and tea, are also dangerous to dogs because of their caffeine content.
+Because of their caffeine content, other beverages you may leave around, such as coffee and tea, are also dangerous to dogs.

-If you feed your dog titbits off the table while you’re eating, it's useful to be aware of what's good and what’s bad.
+If you feed your dog titbits off the table while eating, it's helpful to be aware of what's good and bad.

-- You should avoid anything with onion or garlic in them too.
+- It would be best if you avoided anything with onion or garlic in them too.
 Why?
-It can have an adverse effect on your little mutt’s red blood cells and cause anemia.
+It can harm your little dog's red blood cells and cause anemia.

-- Grapes and raisins can cause problems with the kidneys and milk, cream or cheese can lead to digestive problems.
+- Grapes and raisins can cause kidney problems, and milk, cream, or cheese can lead to digestive issues.

-- Avoid macadamia nuts and anything with them in like biscuits as they can make a dog sick.
+- Avoid macadamia nuts and anything with them, like biscuits, as they can make a dog sick.
 S

-- Stay away from any food that has salt added to it.
+- Please stay away from any food that has salt added to it.

 Other Dog Hazards in the Home

-Things like insecticides and cleaning products can also have a bad effect on dogs.
-If you've just washed your carpets you should keep the dog out of the room until it's dried.
-If you have bottles of detergent or bleach, then you should make sure you put them out of reach of any animals who live in your home.
+Things like insecticides and cleaning products can also harm dogs.
+If you've just washed your carpets, keep the dog out of the room until it's dried.
+If you have bottles of detergent or bleach, you should make sure you put them out of reach of any animals in your home.

 All this can make you feel that there's a hazard around every corner and that your dog may be in mortal danger.
-In most cases, however, safety simply means putting things out of reach or just not feeding your dog a particular food or treat.
-Swapping to organic toys such as Ovo the Egg from Mushroom and co which are made from natural products and making sure you use safe cleaning products can go a long way to making sure your pooch stays safe at home.
+In most cases, however, safety means putting things out of reach or not feeding your dog a particular food or treat.
+Swapping to organic toys such as Ovo the Egg from Mushroom and co, made from natural products, and ensuring you use safe cleaning products can go a long way to ensure your pup stays safe at home.